 The final term in the model, κk, was a random effect that accounted for variation in relative abundance among circles, possibly due to differences in habitat conditions or observer experience (Soykan et al. 2016).
-Note that the model did not include a normally-distributed, observation-level, random effect to deal with overdispersed Poisson counts, as is done for the standard approach (Sauer and Link 2011, Soykan et al. 2016).
+Note that the model did not include a normally-distributed, observation-level random effect to deal with overdispersed Poisson counts, as is done for the standard approach (Sauer and Link 2011, Soykan et al. 2016).
 Rather, we used a negative binomial count distribution for y, with mean μ and dispersion parameter ϕ, which can be written as y | ε ~ Poissonμε and ε ~ gamma(ϕ-1, ϕ-1) (Linden and Mantyniemi 2011).
 This approach was similar to using a gamma-distributed, observation-level, random effect to deal with overdispersed Poisson counts, and yielded an estimate for ϕ, which represented the degree of overdispersion.

-Data
+Case Study

-We used data for the American Robin (Turdus migratorius), from Audubon Christmas Bird Counts conducted across North America from 1966 through 2017, to demonstrate the SVC modeling approach, and to compare results with those using the standard approach.
+To demonstrate this method, we developed a case study using data for the American Robin (Turdus migratorius), from Audubon CBCs conducted across North America from 1966 through 2017, to demonstrate the SVC modeling approach, and to compare results with those using the standard approach.
 Before modeling the data, extreme outliers (> 3 SD from the mean, after log transformation) in counts and effort were removed.
-After filtering, there were 78,140 counts, from 3,195 count circles over 52 years, for modeling.
+After filtering, there were XX American Robins encountered in 78,140 counts from 3,195 count circles over 52 years, for modeling.

 Locations of the 3,195 unique count circles were mapped using the North American Albers Equal Area Conic projection (EPSG 102008, https://epsg.io/102008) and assigned to 880 cells on a grid divided along 100 km increments in latitude and longitude (Fig. 1A).
 Grid cells formed a continuous lattice within a non-convex polygon created using circle locations.
 A continuous uniform lattice was used to improve qualities of the neighborhood structure used in CAR modeling (Bled et al. 2013).
 The number of count circles per grid cell varied from 0 to 20, and averaged 2.43 (Fig. 1B).
 The number of neighbors for a given grid cell ranged from 1 to 8, and averaged 7.48.